Ajith-ajay/Taskify-Todo-list-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+To know the basic of dart programming language and flutter framework

 A few resources to get you started if this is your first Flutter project: